OCLC Research Update: Active Engagement

 View the slides

-Pace will provide examples of this cycle in action, drawing from current projects that cover discovery and access, open content, Wikipedia, and more.
-The session will provide details about OCLC’s recent linked data prototype effort with 16 institutions.
-Lynn Silipigni Connaway, Director of Library Trends and User Research, will share progress on case study research of public libraries responding to the opioid crisis with community partners.
-And Chela Weber, Senior Program Officer, Research Library Partnership, will talk about the work the partnership is doing with libraries and archives in the area of special collections.
-Time for Q&A will follow the presentations.
+Pace provides examples of this cycle in action, drawing from current projects that cover discovery and access, open content, Wikipedia, and more.
+The session provides details about OCLC’s recent linked data prototype effort with 16 institutions.
+Lynn Silipigni Connaway, Director of Library Trends and User Research, shares progress on case study research of public libraries responding to the opioid crisis with community partners.
+And Chela Weber, Senior Program Officer, Research Library Partnership, talks about the work the partnership is doing with libraries and archives in the area of special collections.

 24 June 2019